getsentry/grouping-trainer/README.md

 # grouping-trainer

-Labeling, training, and evaluation code for Sentry's AI grouping model.
+Training code for Sentry's AI grouping model.

+(Sampling and labeling is still in [data-analysis](https://github.com/getsentry/data-analysis/tree/main/grouping/data).
+Will migrate that over here.)

 ## Install